xrdocs/8000/_blogs/cisco-8000-platform-security.md

 In addition, there will be 2 Billion BYOD (Bring Your Own Device) in the workplace by the year 2020 as per Mindcommerce.
 As networks continue to expand, it is becoming increasingly difficult to detect the security attacks and take timely corrective measures.
 The average industry breach time-to-detection is 191 days.

-By 2020, more than half of all devices and connections will be machine-to-machine, up from 34 percent in 2017.
+By 2020, more than half of all devices and connections will be machine-to-machine, up from 34% in 2017.
 That’s 14.6 billion connections from smart speakers, fixtures, devices and everything else, up from 6.1 billion.
-Video, gaming and multimedia will make up more than 85 % of all traffic [3].
+Video, gaming and multimedia will make up more than 85% of all traffic [3].

 - IP video traffic will quadruple by 2022.
 As a result, it will make up an even larger percentage of total IP traffic than before—up to 82% from 75%.